manavm1990/crowdfunding/README.md

 # User Authentication and Verification Demo

 - Provides a demo or starter code for an account creation and login system that includes 📧 verification.
-No services aside from `nodemailer` and Ethereal Email are used
+No services aside from `nodemailer` and Ethereal Email are used.
+- Uses MySQL with `sequelize`.
 - **Does not** include `express-session` or `jwt`.

 - ESM